mootools/mootools-core/Docs/Types/Array.md

 	var foo = [4, 8, 15, 16, 23, 42];
 	var bar = foo.invoke('limit', 10, 30);	//bar is now [10, 10, 15, 16, 23, 30]

+### Notes:

+The method that is invoked is a method of each of the items.
+If the method does not exist, then an error will be thrown.
+For example:

+	[0, false, 'string'].invoke('limit', 0, 10); // throws an error!

 Array method: every {#Array:every}
 ----------------------------